rentalita/ubuntu-setup/README.md

-Ubuntu Setup -- Sets up an Ubuntu machine suing Salt.
+Ubuntu Setup -- Sets up an Ubuntu machine using Salt.
 ===

 ## RATIONALE